 3. The usage of antibiotics has side effects.
 Some groups of bacteria change after using antibiotics.
 One Firmicutes group get bigger and increases the risk to obesity.
 Animals get bigger when they fed with antibiotics.

 6. Probiotic foods help gut bacteria stay in shape.
-Sauerkraut, Kefir, kombucha, fermented vegetables provide nutrients for the body and gut bacteria.
+Sauerkraut, Kefir, kombucha, and fermented vegetables provide nutrients for the body and gut bacteria.

 7. Prebiotic fiber such as dandelion greens, jicama or Mexican yam, onions, and leeks create the environment where gut bacteria is in the best shape.